 The impact of technology in our lives

 Last week I facilitated a discussion about the impact of technology in our lives.
+This was an event for/with the awesome startup, Revel.
 Besides being a thoughtful and stimulating discussion, it was an eye opener – in areas other than those I had expected.
 I call that “upsetting my world view.”
 For me, it’s always cause for celebration, because it means I learned something important about my, apparently mistaken, previous assumptions.

 The discussion was among peers, as opposed to a presentation by a so-called expert.
 Consequently, the conversation was by intent somewhat more free-flowing than a workshop or presentation would have been.
 Still, even though I try to counteract it, like most humans I tend toward having some expectations or agenda before going into a planned conversation.
 I figured I work in tech and think a lot about the interaction between technology and society, so clearly (!)
 I have a decent grasp of the general theme.